COMCIFS/Structure_Prediction_Dictionary/Examples/02_Org_Multi_Stoich/ReadMe.md

 In all these methods, the 10 most popular spacegroups for organic crystals are used.
 The random sampling generates 7500 structures which are then used by the other three methods as inputs to generated at most 100,000 structures each.
-Relationships between methods are instead described in the `csp_workflow.cif` file
+These relationships between methods are described in the `csp_workflow.cif` file.

 ---